flenniken/collections/docs/update-node.md

 * [Notification](notification.md) -— how notifications and the red badge works.

-For the authentication code you update the version number in make-js-lambda-zip, then test, deploy and test again, following the steps in the authentication documentation.
+For the authentication code you update the version number in env/lambda/auth-image-download/make-js-lambda-zip, then test, deploy and test again, following the steps in the authentication documentation.

 For notification you test the notification script and follow the steps in